Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When Hiking or Camping

-1. Know the Signs That Wolves Are Around
+1. Recognize the Signs That Wolves Are Around

-When you are out in the wilderness with a dog, it’s helpful to know the signs of wolf scat and tracks so you can be the most prepared, or so you can know when to leave.
+When you are out in the woods with a dog, it’s helpful to know the signs of wolf scat and tracks so you can be the most prepared or know when to leave.

 Wolf droppings (also called scat) are 1–1½ inches around with tapered ends.
-You will be able to see hair and bones in it from deer or elk.
-Sometimes, when a wolf has just killed and eaten something recently, the scat will be looser and have tar-like consistency.
+You will typically be able to see hair and bones in it.
 Keep in mind that coyote scat is a little smaller than wolf scat.

-Because wolves’ paws are bigger, their tracks will look like dog tracks but larger, about 4 inches wide by 4-5 inches long with claw marks.
-You might notice your dogs’ tracks wander in inconsistent lines, but a wolf’s tracks stay in straight lines.
-The pawprints will be about 30 inches apart within the tracks.
+Wolf tracks will look like dog tracks but larger, about 4 inches wide by 4-5 inches long, with claw marks.
+You might notice your dog’s tracks wander in inconsistent lines, but a wolf’s tracks tend to stay in straight lines.
+The pawprints will be about 24-36 inches apart within the tracks.

 eurasier puppy with leash